primitivefinance/mythic/journal/src/analysis/index.md

 - What is the best case scenario for the performance?
 How likely is it to occur?

 ### Security performance metrics:
-- Can the contract enter an unintended state that we consider anomolous?
+- Can the contract enter an unintended state that we consider anomalous?
 - Are there specific rational agents that can trigger a bad state?
 - Are there irrational agents that can trigger a bad state?
 - Are there boundary cases in the contract?